Baldanders: Origin

 Baldanders (Soonchanged, Soon-Different) is a character in the novel Simplicius Simplicissimus by Grimmelshausen, appearing in its Continuatio (1669) or Sixth Book.
 The character was appropriated from Hans Sachs's poem Baldanderst [sic] dated to 31 July 1534.
 Hans Sachs probably derived his "Baldanderst" from Proteus, the shapeshifter of classical Greco-Roman mythology.

 The hero of the story meets Baldanders when he stumbles upon a stone statue of an ancient Germanic hero, dressed in a Roman soldier's outfit with a large Swabian codpiece (i.e., Hosenlatz, or "flap of the breeches") (Schwabenlatz, literally "Swabian bib".).
 Baldanders claims to have met Sachs in July 1534, teaching the writer the secret art of conversing with inanimate objects.
 (Note: Thus Grimmelshausen's novel alludes to borrowing Baldanders from Sachs.)
 The protagonist begs to learn the art, and Baldanders offers to teach it, and administers a test in the form of a riddle consisting of a jumble of nonce words.
 Baldanders subsequently changes into a succession of forms: an oak tree, a sow, a bratwurst sausage, then a peasant's excrement, a meadow of clovers, cow dung (Kuhfladen), a flower, mulberry tree, and silk carpet.
 (Note: Here Simplicius comments that though he had not read Hans Sachs at that point, Balanders changing rapidly into different forms differed from what he read of Proteus according to Ovid's Metamorphoses.)
 The significance of these objects is that the oak produces acorns that are eaten by the female pig, then turned into sausage, and eaten by human, in a natural cycle of things that perish and are reborn.

 According to Sachs’ and collected descriptions, the Baldanders is a creature that is symbolic for the continual change in nature and society as well as the importance of familiarizing oneself with the common from another perspective.

-The idea Baldanders appeared in illustration as the satyr-headed, winged, and fish-tailed composite creature in the frontispiece drawing of the book (image here) had been espoused by writer Jorge Luis Borges (El libro de los seres imaginarios), but that idea has been refuted.
-(Note: Gersch's monograph on the frontispiece creature contends Borges was mistaken, but he also feels its identification as the "phoenix" is incorrect.
-Other commentators regard the creature to be the Phoenix Copper (Phönix-Kupfer), an allegorical being embodying the plan or purpose behind the book.
-Grimmelhausen attached a poem about this phoenix in the work.)
+Jorge Luis Borges (El libro de los seres imaginarios) proposed controversially that Baldanders is depicted as the satyr-headed, winged, and fish-tailed composite creature in the Simplicius Simplicissimus' frontispiece.